TNG-Modding/stellaris-victoria-3-politics/README.md

 git clone https://github.com/TNG-Modding/stellaris-victoria-3-politics.git
 cd ./stellaris-victoria-3-politics/zintemplator
 ```
-You're setup!
+Now you're setup!
 Now run `intemplator go` in the `zintemplator` directory to take the specs, run them through our templates, and create the files for our mod.

 ## Submitting Your Changes